JoseBarbero/CamPype/README.md

     ```bash
     $ conda activate wombat
     ```
-1. Go to Wombat's folder
+1. Go to Wombat folder
     ```bash
     $ cd your/path/to/Wombat
     ```